GameServerManagers/LinuxGSM-Docs/commands/mods.md

 * After the user selects a mod, the file gets downloaded and extracted to a temporary directory.
 * A list of the mod files is created at `lgsm/mods/modname-files.txt`.
 This list allows the mod to be removed if required.
 LinuxGSM developers have whitelisted important customisable files such as mod config files that will not be removed.
 If there are any important files that have been missed please raise an issue.
 * Files and directories then get copied to the correct destination.
 * LinuxGSM updates a file containing a list of installed mods `lgsm/mods/installed-mods.txt`.

 ### Update

 * The list `lgsm/mods/installed-mods.txt` is used to identify which mods are installed.
 If a non-referenced mod is found, the updater will stop with an error.
-* Three update types are available
+* Three update types are available:
   * OVERWRITE will overwrite all mod files.
   * NOUPDATE will prevent this mod from being updated.
 Useful for a framework that is designed to be entirely customized.
   * RETAIN keeps the whitelisted files and updating everything else.
 * As there is no easy way to check for mod versions, the update process will update every single installed mod every time the command is run.